qinzheng93/vision3d-engine/README.md

 7. Automatic logging and TensorBoard support.
 8. Intermediate endpoint tensors management.

+Note: This repo will be merged into [Vision3d](https://github.com/qinzheng93/vision3d) in the future.

 ## Trainer

 There are two basic trainer out-of-box: `EpochBasedTrainer` and `IterBasedTrainer`.
 To train a model, a custom trainer class should be inherited from one of the basic trainer.
 For both trainers, you need to: